Faizah Zakaria

 Research

-See the CV below for details.
-Feel free to email me if you are interested to read any of the full pieces.
+Click on the 'Projects' tab to read more about these projects and 'Writing' tab for links to published research.
+Feel free to email me (fzakaria@nus.edu.sg) if you would like to read any of the full pieces.

 Interests

-Click on 'Reads and Resources' to find an evolving list of digitized sources and databases pertaining to Southeast Asian history, together with news sources on the region and or the environment more broadly.
+Click on 'Reads and Resources' to find an evolving list of digitized sources and databases pertaining to Southeast Asian history, together with news sources on the region and the environment humanities more broadly.
 A bibliography on Southeast Asian environmental history can also be found there.

-Projects
+Research Projects

 Do send an email or a message if you are interested in similar issues!